For Students

 • Marketing, programming, and office management.

-• Co-planning and coordinating AFP’s annual Social Justice Festival and MyStory Day.
+• Co-planning and coordinating AFP’s annual Social Justice Festival.

 • As with all AFP courses, internships can be cross-listed to align more closely with academic major course requirements.
 Please schedule a meeting with Professor Kahn and your current academic advisor to coordinate.